JoinColony/colonyJS/docs/_API_ColonyClient.md

 ## Callers

-**All callers return promises which resolve to an object containing the given return values.**.
+**All callers return promises which resolve to an object containing the given return values.**

 ### `generateSecret.call({ salt, value })`